-Wario's Gassholery may not be his defining character trait, but it does add a layer of significance to his rivalry with Mario, a plumber.- Candy Entrails.
+Wario's Gassholery may not be his defining character trait, but it does add a layer of significance to his rivalry with Mario, a plumber.

-In both Galaxy games, I've often wondered why Thwomps and Whomps kill you instantly when they didn't in 64.
-Then, it hit me; They did 3 damage to Mario's 8-part health meter in 64, but in the Galaxy games, you only HAVE 3 units of health. - Oath To Oblivion
+In both Galaxy games, why Thwomps and Whomps kill you instantly when they didn't in 64?
+They did 3 damage to Mario's 8-part health meter in 64, but in the Galaxy games, you only HAVE 3 units of health.

-In most recent games, it always seems like Luigi's more eager to announce his name than Mario.
+In later games, it always seems like Luigi's more eager to announce his name than Mario.
 It seems a bit egotistical, until you see the fact that Bowser and even Princess Peach can't seem to remember his name.
-Poor guy. - Kashima Kitty
+Poor guy.

-Wondering about it, this troper finally understood why Bowser keeps a button (or in the old games, an axe) in the room where we fight him (or his kids, or a fake, or whatever) to destroy the room's bridge in the 2D games.
+Why does Bowser keep a button (or in the old games, an axe) in the room where he (or his kids, or a fake, or whatever) is fought that destroys the room's bridge?
 He keeps it because if he needs to run, he destroys the bridge and open the back door with the key that he usually carries on his person and drops upon death.
 Why doesn't he make it after fighting Mario?
 It must be because he usually is in World 8: there is nowhere else he could run.
 Mario destroyed all his castles.
-Or he is just dumb, or won't accept a loss to a plumber with a mustache. - Victin
+Or he is just dumb, or won't accept a loss to a plumber with a mustache.